What is HTML? The Basics Explained

-HTML is liable to decide which part of the web page is the footer, which is a header, where you can place images, where to show paragraphs, where to embed videos – HTML handles just everything.
+It is liable to decide which part of the web page is the footer, which is a header, where you can place images, where to show paragraphs, where to embed videos – handles just everything.
 Nonetheless, it is the most fundamental building block in website development life cycle.

 How Does it Work?

 HTML includes a sequence of short-codes typed into a text file known as tags.
 And you can save the file as an .html file which you can view via a web browser.
 The browser then reads the file and renders the text into human-readable form.

 Likewise, it has opening and closing tags for the proper execution of the document.
 The tags separate the normal text from the HTML code.
 Different tags serve different purposes.
 The common tags that an HTML page will include are HEAD, BODY, TITLE, P (for paragraph) and Heading tags.
 This can be seen in the following example:

 <html> <head> <title>This is an HTML Web Page</title> </head> <body> <h2>Page Heading</h2> <p>Web Page Paragraph</p> </body> </html>